latexstudio/actuarialsymbol/README.md

 consistently position precedence numbers above or below statuses in symbols for multiple lives contracts.

-Since the actuarial notation can get quite involved, the package defines a number of shortcut macros to ease entry of the most common elements.
+Since actuarial notation can get quite involved, the package defines a number of shortcut macros to ease entry of the most common elements.
 Appendix A of the package documentation lists the commands to typeset a large selection of symbols of life contingencies.

 ## Licence